spinza/esp_mqtt/README.md

 This code takes EskomSePush API loadshedding schedule for a particular area and publishes as a MQTT update for home automation or other purposes.

+I assume below a recent Ubuntu distro.
+Probably on Debian and possibly other Linux distros.

 # Usage

 1. Get a token for the API [from here](https://eskomsepush.gumroad.com/l/api).